How to invest in Nasdaq from the UK

 How much does it cost to buy and sell Nasdaq shares?

-Some brokers or trading platforms will charge you a commission on every trade, while others may only charge you a foreign exchange fee when you initially deposit pounds, then charge no commission on trades.
+Some brokers or trading platforms will charge you a commission on every trade, while others may only charge you a foreign exchange fee when you initially deposit pounds and then charge no commission on trades.

 It’s important that you understand the fee structure of each platform before using it to trade.
-Certain brokers or platforms will suit different types of investors, but may prove to be expensive if you’re only investing small amounts.
+Certain brokers or platforms will suit different types of investors but may be expensive if you only invest small amounts.

 Below is a breakdown of the basic fees you’ll pay when making a single Nasdaq trade using each broker, as well as the foreign exchange fees involved.